formester/formester-site/content/blog/form-builders-faceoff-jotform-vs-typeform-in-2023.md

 ### 23. Form Templates

-**Jotform:** Jotform offers a vast library of customizable form templates across various categories.
+**Jotform:** Jotform offers a vast library of over 10K customizable form templates across various categories.

 **Typeform:** Typeform provides a collection of stylish and modern form templates that can be customized to fit different purposes.